-Early identification of sepsis and adherence to treatment bundles may reduce mortality by approximately one third, making surveillance a crucial component of sepsis initiatives1.
+Early identification of sepsis and adherence to treatment bundles may reduce mortality by approximately one third, making surveillance a crucial component of sepsis initiatives.
 Unfortunately, traditional electronic surveillance to detect sepsis tends not to work.
-A meta-analysis2 of traditional sepsis alerting studies shows no improvement in mortality, primarily due to poor specificity, resulting in alert fatigue.
+A meta-analysis of traditional sepsis alerting studies shows no improvement in mortality, primarily due to poor specificity, resulting in alert fatigue.

-With sepsis as a leading cause of death in hospitals, there is a significant price tag to cover the cost of care, totaling 13% of U.S. hospital costs4.
-The average sepsis treatment cost per case may be as much as $70,000 per patient5 depending on the severity, resulting in millions at risk for a hospital annually.
+With sepsis as a leading cause of death in hospitals, there is a significant price tag to cover the cost of care, totaling 13% of U.S. hospital costs.
+The average sepsis treatment cost per case may be as much as $70,000 per patient depending on the severity, resulting in millions at risk for a hospital annually.

 Wolters Kluwer’s Medical Director of Surveillance, Steve Claypool, M.D. recently presented in a Sepsis Coordinator Network (SCN) Innovation Webinar, and covered how hospitals can:

 - Reduce variability in care by improving your clinical team’s adoption of evidence-based guidance

 - Empower sepsis coordinators to improve outcomes by minimizing alert fatigue and improving clinical efficiency

 - Improve performance in mortality and sepsis core measures and streamline reporting